huggingface/blog/fine-tune-w2v2-bert.md

 # **Fine-tuning W2V2-BERT for Multi-Lingual ASR with 🤗 Transformers**

-***New (01/2024)***: *This blog post is strongly inspired by "[Fine-tuning XLS-R on Multi-Lingual ASR](https://huggingface.co/blog/fine-tune-xlsr-wav2vec2)"* and ["Fine-tuning MMS Adapter Models for Multi-Lingual ASR"](https://huggingface.co/blog/mms_adapters).
+***New (01/2024)***: *This blog post is strongly inspired by "[Fine-tuning XLS-R on Multi-Lingual ASR](https://huggingface.co/blog/fine-tune-xlsr-wav2vec2)" and ["Fine-tuning MMS Adapter Models for Multi-Lingual ASR"](https://huggingface.co/blog/mms_adapters)*.

-**Wav2Vec2** is a pretrained model for Automatic Speech Recognition (ASR) and was released in [September 2020](https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/) by *Alexei Baevski, Michael Auli, and Alex Conneau*.
-Soon after the superior performance of Wav2Vec2 was demonstrated on one of the most popular English datasets for ASR, called [LibriSpeech](https://huggingface.co/datasets/librispeech_asr).
+**Wav2Vec2** is a pre-trained model for Automatic Speech Recognition (ASR) released in [September 2020](https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/) by *Alexei Baevski, Michael Auli, and Alex Conneau*.
+With as little as 10 minutes of labeled audio data, Wav2Vec2 can be fine-tuned to achieve 5% word-error rate performance on the [LibriSpeech](https://huggingface.co/datasets/librispeech_asr) dataset, demonstrating for the first time low-resource transfer learning for ASR.

-Following a series of improvements ([XLSR](https://arxiv.org/abs/2006.13979), [XLS-R](https://ai.facebook.com/blog/-xlm-r-state-of-the-art-cross-lingual-understanding-through-self-supervision/) and [**MMS**](https://ai.facebook.com/blog/multilingual-model-speech-recognition/)), MetaAI's released their own version of [W2v-BERT](https://arxiv.org/abs/2108.06209), as a building block of their [Seamless Communication](https://ai.meta.com/research/seamless-communication/), a family of AI translation models.
+Following a series of multilingual improvements ([XLSR](https://huggingface.co/docs/transformers/model_doc/xlsr_wav2vec2), [XLS-R](https://huggingface.co/docs/transformers/model_doc/xls_r) and [MMS](https://huggingface.co/docs/transformers/model_doc/mms)), MetaAI have released [W2v-BERT](https://huggingface.co/docs/transformers/main/en/model_doc/wav2vec2-bert), as a building block of their [Seamless Communication](https://ai.meta.com/research/seamless-communication/), a family of AI translation models.

 This new 580M-parameters version was pre-trained on **4.5M** hours of unlabeled audio data covering **more than 143 languages**.
 It requires finetuning to be used for downstream tasks such as Automatic Speech Recognition (ASR), or Audio Classification.